Skip to content

 warning warning

-Operation Type Type of operation performed (catalog, profile, or scan)
+1 Operation ID and Type Unique identifier and type of operation performed (catalog, profile, or scan).

-Anomalies Identified Provides a count on the number of anomalies detected before the operation was aborted
+8 Anomalies Identified Provides a count on the number of anomalies detected before the operation was warned.

-Rerun The "Rerun" button allows you to start a new scan operation using the same settings as the aborted scan.
-This is helpful if you want to restart the scan from scratch due to errors or issues encountered in the previous attempt.
+13 Rerun The "Rerun" button allows you to start a new scan operation using the same settings as the warning scan

-Delete Removes the record of the aborted scan operation from the system.
-This permanently deletes all scan results and anomalies generated by the operation.
-This action cannot be undone.
+14 Delete Removes the record of the warning operation from the system, permanently deleting scan results and anomalies

-Summary The summary section provides an overview of the scan operation up to the point it was aborted.
+15 Summary The summary section provides an overview of the scan operation, highlighting any warnings encountered.
 It includes:

 • Tables Requested: The total number of tables that were scheduled for scanning.
 Click on the adjacent magnifying glass icon to view the tables requested.